joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 For the above reasons, Briteback has integrated full end-to-end security in our services.

-The chosen service for end-to-end security is [HYKER](https://hyker.io), a Swedish security company dealing exclusively with end-to-end cryptogrphy.
+The chosen service for end-to-end security is [HYKER](https://hyker.io), a Swedish security company dealing exclusively with end-to-end cryptography.
-The pros and cons of this security model is described in further detail below, but the key takeaways is that regardless of if any Briteback or HYKER sevices are hacked or malicious, the customer data remains fully out of reach for both attackers and Briteback and HYKER themselves.
+The pros and cons of this security model is described in further detail below, but the key takeaways is that regardless of if any Briteback or HYKER services are hacked or malicious, the customer data remains fully out of reach for both attackers and Briteback and HYKER themselves.

 This is a very strong security statement.
-For an enterprise, it is highly preferrable to having to trust the sincerity and continuous server maintenece of external organizations.
+For an enterprise, it is highly preferable to having to trust the sincerity and continuous server maintenace of external organizations.

 ### Briteback competition security models